Spartan Race: Ultra

 A hybrid of race and endurance events, the Ultra covers 30+ miles of terrain and features close to 70 obstacles.
 The Ultra is the only Spartan event featuring strict time cutoffs that must be met; competitors are warned that not all who sign up will finish.

 Competitors are encouraged to bring ‘Transition Containers’ to supply the participant with food and water at the halfway point of the race due to the general tenacity of the course.

 Hurricane Heat (4-8, 12-, and 24-hour)

 The Hurricane Heat Endurance Event was created in August 2011 due to the cancellation of a prior Spartan Race caused by Hurricane Irene.
 In the Hurricane Heat, the goal is for the competitors’ teams to reach the finish line; individual times are not applicable.
 The Hurricane Heat is composed of 4–8, 12, and 24 hour courses.
 Each Hurricane Heat event is unique to the others in terms of obstacles and location.

 Agoge

 Spartan Race brings a fully immersive training program that balances class time with hands-on practical application of those skills and lessons.
+It is named after the ancient Greek agoge.
 The Spartan Agoge is held on The Farm in Pittsfield, Vermont, twice a year in the summer and winter—and in historic locations across the globe including Iceland, Mongolia, Isle of Skye in Scotland, and along the Great Wall of China.